Willmore surfaces in spheres via loop groups $I$: generic cases and some examples: Willmore surfaces in

 Conversely, assume we have some frame $F=(\phi_1,\cdots,\phi_4,\psi_1,\cdots,\psi_{n+4}):U\rightarrow SO^+(1,n+3)$ such that the Maurer-Cartan form $\alpha=F^{-1}dF$ of $F$ is of the above form, then

 is a conformal immersion from $U$ into $Q^{n+2}\cong S^{n+2}$ (with canonical lift $\frac{1}{\sqrt{2}}(\phi_1-\phi_2)$). \end{proposition}

-\begin{remark} Note that for any point in $M$ the rank of $B_1$ is at most 2.
-The case $B_1\equiv 0$ is equivalent to $y$ being conformal to a round sphere.
-The case of (maximal) $rank(B_1) = 1$ will be discussed later. \end{remark}
+\begin{remark} This form of the Maurer-Cartan form is of great importance.
+Note that for any point in $M$ the rank of $B_1$ is at most 2.
+Moreover, $B_1 ^t I_{1,3} B_1 = 0$ holds.
+The case $B_1\equiv 0$ is equivalent to $y$ being conformally equivalent to a round sphere.
+For the non-trivial case, $B_1 \neq 0$, a detailed discussion will be given in Theorem 3.10. \end{remark}